chiragtyagi2003/chiragtyagi2003/README.md

 - Mobile App Development: Flutter
 - Data Science and Machine Learning: Python libraries (NumPy, Pandas, scikit-learn)
 - Artificial Intelligence: Deep Learning, Neural Networks
+- Microsoft Azure AI Solutions

 ## 🌱 Interests

 Apart from programming, I have a keen interest in participating in hackathons and collaborating with others to build innovative and meaningful projects.
-I love to explore the latest advancements in technology and contribute to the open-source community.
+I love to explore the latest technological advancements and contribute to the open-source community.

 ## 💼 Work Experience